Join

 Cost

-Participation is free for students, schools and colleges.
+Participation is fully-funded and therefore free for students, schools and colleges.

 The programme has helped me understand what it means to be an independent learner and my coach has given great assistance and feedback on my coursework.